rammahajan009/GoogleAnalyticsPOC/STICKY_SCROLLVIEW_README.md

 # StickyScrollView Component

-A powerful React Native component that provides smooth, native-like sticky button behavior with sticky tabs navigation.
-Perfect for creating engaging content experiences with persistent action buttons.
+A high-performance React Native component that provides smooth, native-like sticky button behavior with sticky tabs navigation.
+Built with aggressive performance optimizations for smooth scrolling and responsive interactions.

 ## ✨ Features